womenbuildweb3/30daysofweb3.xyz/curriculum/en/2-building-on-ethereum/2-intro-to-solidity.md

 A contract in Solidity is similar to class in object oriented programming languages.
 It is a collection of code made up of a constructor, variables, and functions.
 In this example, 'Pets' is the contract name.
 In our contract we have a state variable of type string which is public and gave it a name of 'myPet'.

 We defined two functions, sometimes called 'getters' and 'setters' in programming.
 The first function, setPetName, sets the state, or value, of the variable myPet.
-The second function, 'getPetName' retrievees the value saved at the variable myPet.
+The second function, 'getPetName' retrieves the value saved at the variable myPet.
 The vast majority of the functions you'll ever write will either be a setter or a getter.

 ### Anatomy of A Function